See Also

 © Getty Images

-Tuberculosis (TB) is still killing millions of people every year.
-Despite having lost strength in many Western countries since the creation of the BCG vaccine in 1921, it still hasn't been eradicated.
-In other areas of the world, such as Southeast Asia or Africa, TB is still a top killer.
-The disease can be particularly dangerous when someone with a weakened immune system contracts it.
-This is particularly true for patients with HIV, who are at a much higher risk of dying.
+This resurgence is a stark reminder that TB still kills hundreds of people every year.
+Despite its decline in many Western countries since the introduction of the BCG vaccine in 1921, the disease has never been fully eradicated.
+In regions like Southeast Asia and Africa, TB remains one of the top killers.
+It can be especially lethal for individuals with weakened immune systems—particularly those with HIV, who face a much greater risk of death.

 Click through to know more about TB and its deadly consequences.